 Productivity Attributes (Reptiles Option 1b.)
-Productivity Attribute Weighting High productivity Low risk (1) Medium productivity Medium Risk (2) Low productivity High Risk (3) Average Age at maturity &lt;5 years 5-15 years →15 years Recent (5-10 year) population trend 20% Increasing Stable Uncertain OR Declining Turtles: RMU (Regional Management Unit) population size (number of reproducing females) Other: Number of reproducing females 30% >5,000 annual reproducing females Large 1,000 - 5,000 Annual reproducing females Medium <1,000 Annual reproducing females Small Average age at maturity 10% <16 years 16 - 30 years >30 years Average Max age &lt;10 years 10 - 25 vears +25 vears , , , , , , , , , , , , , , , , , , , / Fecundity →20,000 eggs per year 100-20,000 eggs per year &lt;100 eggs per year Fecundity Natural survivorship (nest / young success) 10% →20,000 eggs per year >75% 100 20,000 eggs per year 50-75% &lt;100 eggs per year <50% Fecundity Natural survivorship (nest / young success) Average number of eggs / young per female (average clutch size) 10% →20,000 eggs per year >75% >120 eggs / young 100 20,000 eggs per year 50-75% 90-120 eggs / young <free compariso<="" comparison="" of="" second="" td="" the=""></free> Fecundity Natural survivorship (nest / young success) Average number of eggs / young per female (average clutch size) Number of clutches per individual per season 10% 10% 10% →20,000 eggs per year >75% >120 eggs / young < 4 clutches 100 20,000 eggsper year50-75%90-120 eggs / young4-6 clutches FecundityNatural survivorship (nest / young success)Average number of eggs / young per female (average clutch size)Number of clutches per individual per seasonRemigration / breeding interval 10% 10% 10% &gt;20,000 eggs per year &gt;75% &gt;120 eggs / young &lt; 4 clutches &lt;2.6 years 100 20,000 eggs per year 50-75% 90-120 eggs / young 4-6 clutches 2.6 - 4 years &lt;100 eggs per year &lt;50% &lt;90 eggs / young &gt;6 clutches &gt; 4 years

-Average size at maturity (not scored &lt;40 cm 40-200 cm &gt;200 cm
+Productivity Attribute Weighting High productivity Low risk (1) Medium productivity Medium Risk (2) Low productivity High Risk (3) Average Age at maturity <5 years 5-15 years >15 years Recent (5-10 year) population trend 20% Increasing Stable Uncertain OR Declining 30% % >5,000 annual 1,000 - 5,000 Annual reproducing females Large Medium <1,000 Annual reproducing females Small Average age at maturity 10% <16 years 16 - 30 years >30 years A verage Max a ge <10 years 10 - 25 years >25 years Fecundity ≻20,000 eggs per year 100-20,000 eggs per year <100 eggs per year Natural survivorship (nest / young success) 10% >75% 50-75% <50% Average number of eggs / young per female (average clutch size) 10% >120 eggs / young 90-120 eggs / young <90 eggs / young Number of clutches per individual per season 10% < 4 clutches 6. clutches >6 clutches Remigration / breeding interval 10% <2.6 years 2.6 - 4 years > 4 years Average max size (not scored for inverts) <100 cm 100-300 cm >300 cm Average size at maturity (not scored for inverts) <40 cm 40-200 cm &gt;200 cm Reproductive strategy Broadcast spawner Demersal egg layer Live bearer Trophic level < 2.75 2.75-3.25 >3.25

-for inverts)

-Reproductive strategy Broadcast Demersal egg Live bearer

-spawner layer

-Trophic level (2.75 2.75 3.25 }3.25

-Density Dependence Compensatory No depensatory Depensatory
+D '' h I

-(to be used when dynamics at low or compensatory dynamics at
+Density Compensatory dynamics Depensatory dynamics at

-scoring invertebrate population size dynamics low population
+Dependence . at low population size compensatory dynamics low population sizes

-species only) demonstrated or demonstrated or sizes (Allee
+(to be used when demonstrated or likely. demonstrated or likely.
+(Allee effects)

-likely. likely. effects)

-demonstrated
+scoring demonstrated or likely.

-orlikely.

-Susceptibilit y Attributes (Reptile s Option 1b)
+invertebrate

+species only)

+Susceptibility Attributes

-Susceptibility Weighting Low risk (1) Medium risk (2) High risk (3)
+Susceptibility Attribute Weighting Low risk (1) Medium risk (2) High risk (3)

-Attribute

 Areal overlap N/A <10% overlap 10-30% overlap >30% overlap

 (availability):

-Overlap of the fishing

-effort with a species

-concentration of the

-stock ofRMU /

-relevant habitat

-/species distribution

-area and fishery region

-(possible fished area)

-Encounterability: The N/A Low overlap with Medium overlap High overlap

-position of the fishinggear with fishing gear withfishing

-stock/species within gear

-the water column

-relative to the fishing Default score

-gear, and the position fortarget

-of the stock / species species and air

-within the habitat breathing

-relative to the position species

-of the gear

-Selectivity (based on N/A Individuals are Individuals are Individuals

-gear risk matrix TBC) rarely caught / can regularly caught frequently

-escape or avoid and when caught caught by gear

-capture are unlikely to and are

-escape gear retained by the

-Deal and the second N1 / 0 gear.

-Post-capture mortality N/A Evidence of Evidence of Retained

-(PCM): Inechance majorityreleased some released species of

-that, if captured, a post-capture and post-capture and majoritydead

-species would be survival survival when released.

-released and that it

-would be in a 1 1

-condition permitting survival Default score for retained species (Principle 1 or Principle 2).

-Selectivity of gear type: a.)
-Individuals∢ a.)
-Individuals ( a.)
-Individuals

-Potential of the gear to retain size at size at ≺ size at

-species maturity are maturity are maturity

-rarely caught. regularly are

-caught. frequently

-caught.

-b.)
-Individuals ( b.)
-Individuals ( b.)
-Individuals

-size at half the size < half the

-maturity can at maturity size at

-escape or can escape or maturity

-avoid gear. avoid gear. are

-retained

-by gear.
+Overlap of the

+fishing effort with

+a species

+concentration of

+the stock of RMU

+/ relevant habitat

+/species

+distribution area

+and fishery region

+(possible fished

+area)

+, N/A Low overlap with fishing Medium overlap with High overlap with fishing

+The position of gear fishing gear gear

+the stock/species

+within the water Default score for target

+column relative to species and air breathing

+the fishing gear, species

+and the position

+of the stock /

+species within the

+habitat relative to

+the position of the

+gear

+Selectivity (based N/A Individuals are rarely Individuals are regularly Individuals frequently

+on gear risk caught / can escape or caught and when caught

+matrix TBC) avoid capture are unlikely to escape retained by the gear.

+maanx 120) gear retained by the gean.

+Post-capture N/A Evidence of majority Evidence of some Retained species of

+mortality (PCM): released post-capture released post-capture majority dead when

+The chance that, and survival and survival released.

+if captured, a and Survival and Survival loloasou.

+species would be Default score for retained

+released and that

+species (Principle 1 or

+it would be in a Principle 2).

+condition

+permitting

+survival

+Selectivity of gear type: a.
+Individuals a.
+Individuals a.
+Individuals Potential of the gear to retain < size at maturity < size at maturity < size at maturity species are rarely are regularly are frequently caught. caught. caught. b.
+Individuals < size at maturity can escape or avoid gear. b.
+Individuals < half the size at maturity can escape or avoid gear. b.
+Individuals < half the size at maturity are retained by gear.